jasonjimenez024/technical-writing-portfolio/README.md

-# Technical Writing Portfolio — Jason Jimenez
+# Technical Writing Portfolio | Jason Jimenez

-Hi, I'm a technical writer with one year of SaaS knowledge base experience at a real-time location systems company and a background in journalism.
-I specialize in clear, user-focused documentation built with a docs-as-code workflow.
+This portfolio demonstrates developer-facing technical writing using a docs-as-code workflow.
+The API documentation sample was built by researching, testing, and documenting the OpenWeather Current Weather API, including authentication, endpoint reference, error handling, and a glossary.
+All documentation was written in Markdown, version-controlled in Git, and published via GitHub Pages.

 ---